 DX Cluster lists and maps spots from the cluster host defined in Setup page 2, subject to age, any filters and watch list (see page 14).
 See page 10 for setup info and 13 for scroll controls.
 Frequencies are colored by band as per Setup page 6.
-Only the latest spot of a given call on the same frequency is shown.
+Spots of the same call and frequency within five minutes of each other are not shown.
 The host is shown in yellow while connecting, green while functional.
 The columns are kHz, call and age.
 Click any row to set DX, rotator (page 7), radio (page 8) and bio if configured.
 Click the host name to edit the watch list.
-Roaming over a list entry will mark it on the map.
-Clear the list by clicking CLR.
+Clear the list by clicking 🖾 .
 Set max age in Setup page 5.

-click to set whether to show bio (if configured), set max age and edit watch list click spot to set DX, radio and bio if enabled; roam over to mark on map
+click to set whether to show bio (if configured), set max age and edit watch list click spot to set DX, radio and bio if enabled